Race, Gender, and Sexuality Studies Department (ERS/RGS)

 RGSS Senior Capstone

 This senior capstone course is designed as a culminating experience for students completing a major in race, gender, and sexuality studies or a Hmong and Hmong-American studies certificate.
 This course has three content foci: 1) Students apply what they have learned throughout their major in RGSS.
 Alone or in groups, students research, explain, and develop a means for addressing a social phenomenon through application of the material acquired in their courses - particularly those in RGSS.
 This culminates in a presentation and paper to be given before an audience that may include RGSS faculty, CASSH faculty, and UWL students.
 2) Students analyze the ways race, ethnicity, gender, class, and sexuality have played and continued to play in liberating oppressive roles in social, political, or cultural institutions.
 3) Students identify and learn about careers such as journalism, marketing, community and housing development, media, health and medicine, community and union organizing, social work, and a wide variety of positions in federal, state, county, and local governments.
-Prerequisite: ERS 100, RGS 100, or WGS 100; concurrent enrollment in one of the following: RGS 335, RGS 336, RGS 340, or RGS 377.
+Prerequisite: RGS 100; concurrent enrollment in one of the following: RGS 335, RGS 336, RGS 340, or RGS 377.
 Offered Spring.